Skip to content

 PRIMARY_ACCOUNT_ID

-AWS account ID of your primary (source) account
+AWS account ID of your primary (source) member account

 RECOVERY_ACCOUNT_ID